 12. Subsequent Events

-The Friends has evaluated subsequent events through May 20, 2024, which is the date the consolidated financial statements were available to be issued.
-There were no material subsequent events that required recognition or disclosure in these financial statements.
+The Friends has evaluated subsequent events through April 30, 2025, which is the date the consolidated financial statements were available to be issued.
+There were no material subsequent events that required recognition or disclosure in these consolidated financial statements.